brennens/boilerplate-styled-components/README.md

-# Boilerplate
+# Boilerplate - Styled Components
-Base starting point for simple project
+Starting to build a boilerplate using styled-components

 - npm install
 - npm start

-No longer need to worry about vendor prefixes.
-Now using Autoprefixer

-##### Next Step
-- add in react-router
-- add in styled-components